Define one or multiple endpoints. This is a user-friendly wrapper for

 - type

 character vector.
-Type(s) of endpoint(s).
-It supports
+Type(s) of endpoint(s) in

 for time-to-event endpoints, and"non-tte"